Woman refreshing her soul in the fall foliage

 Residential Treatment for Adult Women & Gender Diverse Individuals Struggling with Mental Health & Emotional Challenges

-Angelus House at Wellspring is a premier mental health residential treatment program for young adult women & gender diverse individuals age 18 and over.
+Angelus House at Wellspring is a premier mental health residential treatment program for young adult women & gender diverse individuals age 18 and older.

 Relational Treatment Model in a Family-Style Setting